 Homework may take a variety of forms.
 Usually, it will build on what has been covered in the lesson.
-If research on the internet is a required part of the homework, it can be done in school, in the Library, in the lunchtime or after school.
+If research on the internet is a required part of the homework, it can be done in school at lunchtime or after school, in the Library.
 The Library/Learning Resources centre is open from 8:30 -16:45 Monday to Thursday and 8:30 -16:15 on Friday.